Have you ever dreamed of writing at home for a living?

 As time went on, I discovered my writing voice.
 One day I was cringing at my Instagram posts, and then the next I was like, “Damn!
 I wrote that?!”

 Write in journals, write on social media, write blog posts, write emails.
-Just keep working out that muscle, and it will surprise you one day.
+Just keep working out that muscle, and it’ll surprise you one day.
 (Spoiler alert: It was one of the most rewarding feelings when I became a copywriter)

 Here are some great places to search for writing jobs: